 Nukus is also changing quickly.
 Recent modernization projects have destroyed much of its Soviet past.
 Replacing older buildings with new flat apartments.
 It’s not necessarily making the city more attractive.
 Most of the new buildings are still empty, giving Nukus an even more desolate atmosphere.

-Despite its isolation there are, however, a few interesting things to do in Nukus for the foreign traveller that make it a worthwhile destination.
+Despite its isolation there are, however, a few interesting things to do in Nukus for the foreign traveller that make it a worthwhile destination in your Uzbekistan itinerary.
 It is the gateway to explore the shrinking Aral sea and the desert of Karakalpakstan with its ancient fortresses and mausoleums.
 And even in the city itself there are some tourist attractions.

 Things to do in Nukus